-The multi-track is intended for more complex and important cases.
-Any case not allocated to either the small claims track or fast track will be dealt with on the muti-track, and so will any case commenced using the alternative procedure in the Civil Procedure Rules 1998, Part 8 and most specialist proceedings.
-The courts are expected to adopt a flexible approach to ensure that each case is dealt with in an appropriate way.
+The multi-track is for more complex or expensive cases – typically for claims of more than £25,000.
+Any case not allocated to either the small claims track or fast track will be dealt with on the muti-track.
+There are no standard procedures for multi-track cases: courts are expected to adopt a flexible approach to ensure each case is dealt with appropriately.

 Case management conference